Boom Boom (RedOne song): Synopsis

 The video starts with two friends, portrayed by Amanda Cerny and Abla Essofi, finding two bracelets inside a carriage in front of a university in Los Angeles, which makes them capable of teleporting themselves anywhere in the world.
-They are teleported to Marrakech in front of a big entrance, which opens instantly after their arrive and reveals RedOne standing behind the doors.
+They are teleported to Marrakesh in front of a big entrance, which opens instantly after their arrive and reveals RedOne standing behind the doors.
 He performs the first line of the chorus and the song begins to play, showing various shots of people dancing in a party during daytime.
 In the next scene, the girls teleport to Chefchaouen, where Daddy Yankee is performing his verse in an alley, meanwhile they are shown standing above a moving car after using their bracelets again.
 The vehicle suddenly stops and throws the girls in the air, who quickly teleport to a beach party in Cabo Negro while RedOne begins to sing the chorus for the first time.
 They use their bracelets again and appear in the streets of Tétouan, where French Montana performs his verse accompanied by RedOne and Dinah Jane in a roof.
 Meanwhile, the girls see a group of horsemen wearing blue clothes approaching them and teleport themselves to the Royal Mansour Marrakech hotel, in which RedOne is shown singing at the entrance.
 They took part of a party inside the hotel, where people are dancing to the track.

 While Daddy Yankee sings the hook in the Royal Mansour, the girls look up and see various ballons in the sky, subsequently teleporting to one of them.
 Immediately, Dinah Jane begins to perform her verse in a nearby ballon while Daddy Yankee and RedOne are in the Moroccan Sahara riding buggies.
 After Jane's verse ends, RedOne and Daddy Yankee perform the chorus and the hook, respectively, while standing in front of a wood fire during a night party in Merzouga.
 When the song ends, the girls are unwittingly teleported back to Los Angeles, wearing the dresses as during the hotel party.
 A teacher surprises them and says that they must go back to their class or otherwise they would fail.
 After asking them why they are wearing those clothes, the girls look at each other and use their bracelets one more time.
 The video ends with various landscape shots of the Moroccan cities showed during the clip and the music starts playing again, ending with a shot of the Moroccan Sahara fading away after Daddy Yankee sings the hook twice.